IIT Palakkad Students Talk about Drupal and Their Summer Internship with Zyxware

 Q. First let’s start with some casual questions on life at IIT Palakkad, how do you relax?

 We have extracurricular activities.
 We have tennis and football other than that we spend our time with friends.
 So that is our main form of relaxation.

 Q. Anish, you are from Kerala but Adrian, how do you find Kerala different from Kolkata?

 Kerala is a beautiful place especially Kochi.
 Culture is different but yes, it is really scenic.

 Q. Have you been to any other part of Kerala?

 Q. Why did you choose to intern with Zyxware?
 How long was it?

-Anish: We were actually looking for internships and we wanted to target companies where the number of employees were small in the office, so we could get a more real life experience.
+Anish: We were actually looking for internships and we wanted to target companies where the number of employees was small in the office, so we could get a more real-life experience.
 And then our professor told us about Zyxware that they had come there to the college and might be working on our website.
-We heard about it and we read that you were working on Drupal: Drupal Open Source , so I got interested in that.
+We heard about it and we read that you were working on Drupal: Drupal Open Source, so I got interested in that.
 That was the reason.